makrai/notes/zhang20-winoWhy-acl.md

 * as indicated by (Kocijan+ 2019), fine-tuning BERT with a similar pronoun resolution dataset WSCR (Rahman and Ng, 2012) can help boost the performance
-  * Sakaguchi+ (2019) has further enhanced the performance by fine-tuning RoBERTa with a larger and more balanced dataset WinoGrande.
-Statistics of
+  * Sakaguchi+ (2019) has further enhanced the performance by fine-tuning RoBERTa with a larger and more balanced dataset WinoGrande
   * we evaluate the combination of different pre-trained models and fine-tuning
   * BERT (base/large) + WSCR/Grande and RoBERTa (base/large) + WSCR/Grande